-Position the parents on either side of the frame looking towards each other.
+Position the parents either side of the frame looking towards each other.
 Ask one to hold the baby so it’s facing the other and use their hands to create a cradle underneath the baby.
-The positioning and posing of the parents create a frame within the shot where all the attention is directed to the newborn.
+The positioning and posing of the parents creates a frame within the shot where all the attention is directed on to the newborn.

-Ask the shorter of the parents to cradle the baby as they normally would and ask the tallest parent to stand behind and both look down towards the baby with the taller parent’s arms reinforcing the cradle to create an elliptical shape frame where the baby is in the middle.
+Ask the shorter of the parents to cradle the baby as they normally would and get the taller parent to stand behind and both look down towards the baby with the taller parent’s arms reinforcing the cradle to create an elliptical shape frame where the baby is in the middle.

 Now comes the crucial tutorial about how do you go on to promote yourself as a newborn photographer once you’ve got a good understanding and hours of live practise photographing babies?

 All these keywords are popular search terms that clients look for on Google when choosing a newborn photographer.
-You could also add in your location to make it more focused in the rankings.
+You could also add in your location to make it more focused on the rankings.

 Display a gallery of your best images from different shots and give your prospective clients an idea of what photography services you offer.

 ● Do they come to your house or studio?

 ● What should the parent(s) bring along?